koobzaar/koobzaar/README.md

 E-mail: bruno.trigueiro@pm.me

 I suggest you to write an e-mail if you want a faster response.

-DON'T DM me about skin issues.
-Use the issue's tab.
+DON'T e-mail me about skin issues.
+That's what the issue tab is for.